limbernie/freed/README.md

 You can choose a permutation engine from three permutation engines: `dnstwist`, `urlcrazy` or `urlinsane` (default).

-### Send email from the script
+### Send an email from the script

 To send an email alert to a recipient, you need to sign up for a SMTP service.

 Gmail SMTP service is recommended because the `gmail.com` domain would pass SPF, DKIM and DMARC checks to deliver the email alert to a recipient (or `your.gmail.account@gmail.com` by default).
-The step-by-step instructions to set up Gmail SMTP service is beyond the scope of this README.
+The step-by-step instructions to set up Gmail SMTP service are beyond the scope of this README.

 ## Example

-Running `freed.sh` on `facebook.com` to look back sixty days from the time of script run, with the following options:
+Running `freed.sh` on `facebook.com` to look back sixty days from the time of the script run, with the following options:

 * `-d`.
 Use defang character `․` (one dot leader) instead of the default `[.]` to save space.
 * `-i`.
 Include the original domain for comparison.
 * `-k`.
-Keep HTML result and do not send email.
+Keep the HTML result and do not send an email.
 * `-t`.
 Display thumbnail in HTML result.
 * `-x`.
-Display internationalized domain name in HTML result to expose homoglyph attacks.
+Display internationalized domain names in HTML results to expose homoglyph attacks.

 ```
 $ ./freed.sh -d ․ -i facebook.com -k -p 60d -t -x facebook.com